-This can and should be locked down to ensure that the email message content cannot be eavesdropped upon.
-This check, to see if a message was sent securely, is fairly easy to do by looking the the raw headers of the email message in question.
-However, it requires some knowledge and experience.
+Luckily, there is a way to tell if an email was encrypted using TLS.
+To see if a message was sent securely, we can look at the raw headers of the email.
+However, it requires some knowledge and experience to understand the text.
 It is actually easier to tell if a recipient’s server supports TLS than to tell if a particular message was securely transmitted.

 Read the rest of this post »